DL4Jets/DeepJetCore/README.md

 ==========

 DeepJetCore is only a set of tools and wrappers and does not provide ready-to-use training code.
-However, an example package containing more specific code examples (referred to as 'subpackage' in the following) can be created once everything is compiled and the environment is sourced (important!) using the script ``createSubpackage.py``.
+However, an example package containing more specific code examples (referred to as 'subpackage' in the following) can be created once the container is launched using the script ``createSubpackage.py``.
 This subpackage will include an example dataset which gets generated on the fly (size about 150 MB).
 More instructions are printed by the script creating the subpackage.
 This subpackage can serve as a reference for own projects.